Tongzhou, Beijing: Geography and environment

-Tongzhou District borders the Beijing districts of Shunyi, Chaoyang and Daxing, Wuqing District of Tianjin Municipality, and Langfang City (both the Sanhe City−Dachang County−Xianghe County exclave and Guangyang District) of Hebei province, and is 12 miles from Tiananmen Square and 10 miles from Beijing Capital International Airport.
+Tongzhou District borders the Beijing districts of Shunyi, Chaoyang and Daxing, Wuqing District of Tianjin Municipality, and Langfang City (both the Sanhe City−Dachang County−Xianghe County exclave and Guangyang District) of Hebei province, and is 19 km (12 miles) from Tiananmen Square and 16 km (10 miles) from Beijing Capital International Airport.

 Tongzhou is situated on the North China Plain with an average elevation of 20 m.
 Its climate belongs to the mild temperate zone, with distinct seasons including hot summers and freezing winters.
 Dust storms are common.
 It has an annual mean temperature of 13.2 °C. and 536.6 mm of rainfall.
 Several large rivers, among them the Wenyu, the Liangshui and Chaobai flow through the district.

 Climate

-Tongzhou District has a humid continental climate (Köppen climate classification Dwa).
+Tongzhou District has a humid continental climate with humid subtropical influences (Köppen climate classification Dwa/Cwa).
 The average annual temperature in Tongzhou is 13.2 C. The average annual rainfall is 536.6 mm with July as the wettest month.
 The temperatures are highest on average in July, at around 27.0 C, and lowest in January, at around -2.7 C.